 Pedestrian and Bicyclist Crash Statistics

-In 2011, 4,432 people were killed in pedestrian/motor vehicle crashes, more than 12 people every day of the year (NHTSA Traffic Safety Facts).
-Though the number of pedestrian fatalities fell from 4,901 in 2001 to 4,432 in 2011, there were 69,000 reported pedestrian injuries in 2011; nearly one injury every 8 minutes.
-Pedestrian injuries had been on a downward trend for the past two decades, and slightly decreased in 2011 after rising in 2010.
+In 2012, 4,743 people were killed in pedestrian/motor vehicle crashes, more than 12 people every day of the year (NHTSA Traffic Safety Facts).
+Though the number of pedestrian fatalities fell from 4,901 in 2001 to 4,743 in 2012, there were 76,000 reported pedestrian injuries in 2012; nearly one injury every 7 minutes.
+Pedestrian injuries had been on a downward trend for the past two decades, and slightly increased in 2012.
 Furthermore, we know from research into hospital records that only a fraction of pedestrian crashes that cause injury are ever recorded by the police.

 - Pedestrian deaths in 2001: 4,901